ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 Evidence confirmed a brute‑force attack followed by successful authentication. `23.22.63.114` performed failed attempts while `40.80.148.42` achieved login success.

 ### What I Learned
-This task taught me how to use Splunk to detect web‑based brute‑force and credential attacks through HTTP method filtering and field extraction.
-It emphasized the value of regex for pulling key data points from raw logs and how statistics commands summarize large volumes efficiently.
-From a SOC perspective, this correlates to **MITRE ATT&CK T1110 (Brute Force)** and **Security+ Domain 3.2 (Analyze Indicators of Compromise)**.
+This task taught me how to use Splunk dto detect web-based brute-force and credential attacks through HTTP method filtering and field extraction.
+It emphasized the value of regex for pulling data points from raw logs and how statistics commands summarize large volumes eddiciently.
+From a SOC perspective, this correlated to MITRO ATT&CK T1110 (Brute Force) and Security Domain 3.2 (Analyze Indicators of Compromise).

 </details>